thomashargrove/stocks/README.md

 ### scripts/portfolio_summary.py

 ```
-write me a script in scripts/ folder, that reads data/computed/combined.csv and generates a
+write me a python script scripts/portfolio_summary.py that reads data/computed/combined.csv and generates a
 summary for each portfolio, including total current value, unrealized returns, weighted beta,
 and weighted PE ratio.
 Sort portfolios by total value descending.
 At the end include an
 overall total and weighted averages across all portfolios.
 Handle missing data gracefully